GA4 AI Assistant Channel: How to Track Chatbot Traffic

 On May 13, 2026, Google quietly rolled out a highly anticipated update to Google Analytics 4.
 According to the official Google Analytics release notes, you can now measure and analyze traffic originating from popular generative AI chatbots via a new AI Assistant default channel group.

-If your reports are coming up empty, you are not alone.
-Here is exactly how the new AI Assistant tracking works, why your data might be missing, and how to adjust your custom reporting to ensure you capture every click.
+If your reports are coming up empty or your historical data looks wrong, you are not alone.
+Here is exactly how the new AI Assistant tracking works, why your historical comparisons are broken, and how to adjust your custom reporting to ensure you capture every click.

 What is the New AI Assistant Channel in GA4?